MikeW137/Project2/README.md

 # Project 2 - BookAPI
 ### Description

-A REST API for storing information about books
+A REST API for storing information about books.
+This is the base version, which performs public CRUD operations.
+You can check version 2 with security and User capibilities in our "version2" branch.

 ### General Approach